shelfwise/Mars-Express-Challenge/README.md

 # Acknowledgements
 A special thanks to ESA for organizing this incredibly interesting challenge, and to [Redouane Boumghar](https://www.linkedin.com/in/boumghar) for his excellent maintenance of the competition.
+Throughout the challenge we learned a lot about the MEX and ESA's missions in general, while having fun and honing our data science skills.
+It has been a pleasure to participate.

 Thank you also to [Alexander Bauer](https://www.linkedin.com/in/alexander-bauer-a5913615) for opensourcing a portion of his code early in the competition and